Ol' Buffalo Beekeeping Page

 Nucs are for pick up in Cedar City, Utah or local delivery only.
 They will not be shipped directly to you.

-Suggestions for hiving your IronBee nuc:
+Suggestions for hiving your nuc:

 • Upon arriving home with your bees, place the nuc box in the exact spot and in the same orientation as you will put the hive.
 Remember that bees orient to the spot you place them so if the nuc is placed in one spot for a few hours and then moved to a hive location in a different spot, the bees will be homeless when they don't find the hive.